 Community Chronic Pain Peer Support Service (Leeds): The NHS has taken the difficult step to close the community pain service in order that their staff team can support the covid-19 response.
 To support this, Touchstone’s Peer Support Worker and other Touchstone colleagues are offering telephone support to all of the community chronic pain patients/service users.
 Initial contact has been made with over 50 patients so far.
 A closed Facebook Group has been set up and some are being connected with other patients for peer support on Zoom etc.

-Community Support Team (Leeds): As well as maintaining support to our own service users via regular telephone and remote 1:1 appointments, the CST team is supporting LYPFT’s Community Mental Health Teams across Leeds.
-The team offered to take on service user telephone support for colleagues within CMHTs and now we are supporting 60 people, freeing up the CMHTs to work with more vulnerable/high risk clients.
+Community Support Team (Leeds): Currently CST is closed to referrals as we have no further capacity, and the team is already working with more service users than stipulated in the CCG contract.
+CST will post on the website once referrals can be taken again.
+As well as maintaining support to our own service users via regular telephone and remote 1:1 appointments, the CST team is supporting LYPFT’s Community Mental Health Teams across Leeds.
+The team offered to take on service user telephone support for colleagues within CMHTs and now we are supporting up to 60 people, freeing up the CMHTs to work with more vulnerable/high risk clients.
 More information here.

 Connecting Opportunities (West Yorkshire): is still running as normal, accepting new referrals and offering support and services remotely.
 Touchstone’s keyworker and mental health workers are a key part of this wider service.
 More information here.

 – Therapy: Telephone and online therapies are continuing and we are also engaging in video conferencing to ensure people receive a service.
 Classes are available online and can been booked through the main LMWS website.